DataFire/DataFire/examples/4. data_diffing/README.md

-# Watching for New Data
+# Data Diffing
-Some integration platforms will automatically monitor data sources and trigger your flow when a new item comes in.
-For instance, you might want to get an SMS every time a new issue is opened in GitHub.
-This involves tracking what issues have been seen, probably by keeping a list of IDs in an external database.
+Often you'll want to monitor a data source for when a new item is added, or when an item changes.
+Some integration platforms will automatically monitor data sources and trigger your flow when a change occurs.
+This involves keeping track of what has been seen, usually by keeping a list of IDs in an external database.

-To maintain flexibility, DataFire leaves monitoring up to the user.
+To maintain flexibility, DataFire leaves diff detection up to the user.
 In this example, the flow maintains a local file containing all the issue IDs it has seen - if a new one comes in, it adds it to the list and sends an SMS.